Belvedere Palace – tickets, prices, discounts, hours, must see

 The Belvedere Palace Museum is in Upper Belvedere and displays the enormous collection of art and sculptures owned by Belvedere Palaces.

-On display is Austrian art from the Middle Ages to the present day masterpieces.
+Austrian art from the Middle Ages to the present day masterpieces is on display.

 Some of the renowned artists on display at the Belvedere Museum are Van Gogh, Monet, Max Beckmann, Gustav Klimt, etc.